Orban Blocks EU Aid For Ukraine After Membership Talks Agreed - UrduPoint

 A crunch summit in Brussels broke up after a day of wrangling as the Hungarian authoritarian leader refused to greenlight funding to help prop up Ukraine's government over the next four years.

-"Summary of the nightshift: veto for the extra money to Ukraine," Orban wrote on social media.
+The second day of the summit was expected to turn to the Israeli-Hamas war in Gaza, and the search for a common EU position on it.

-The EU's other 26 leaders agreed to come back to the debate at a fresh meeting early next year to try to thrash out an agreement on the desperately needed support for Kyiv.
+EU countries are divided between those backing calls for a ceasefire in Gaza -- supported by the overwhelming majority of the UN General Assembly -- and those supporting the stance of Israel and the United States that a ceasefire would bind Israel's hands as it tries to destroy Hamas.

-"With 26 countries we agree.
-There is no agreement from Hungary at the moment, but I am very confident for next year," Dutch Prime Minister Mark Rutte said.
+With the issue of grants and loans to Ukraine blocked by Hungary, the 26 other EU leaders have decided to hold a fresh meeting early next year to try to thrash out an agreement.

-The blockage from the Hungarian nationalist -- Russia's best friend in the EU -- dealt a blow to Kyiv and its backers only hours after they had celebrated the bloc taking the symbolic step of agreeing to open membership talks.
+The blockage from the Hungarian nationalist -- Russia's best friend in the EU -- dealt a blow to Kyiv and its backers only hours after they had celebrated the door opening to accession talks.

 Kyiv is urgently trying to change the narrative that backing from its Western allies is waning as doubts swirl over support from the United States.

-Orban had also opposed starting talks, but agreed to step out of the negotiating room to allow the other EU leaders to take a consensus decision without him.
+Orban agreed to step out of the negotiating room to allow the other EU leaders to take the consensus decision without him.

-In a video posted to social media, the veteran leader denounced "a completely senseless, irrational and wrong decision" but complained that "26 other countries have insisted this decision be taken".
+But on social media, he railed against the "completely senseless, irrational and wrong decision".

 The other EU leaders hailed the move -- which also included agreeing to launch accession talks with Moldova -- as a crucial moment.